Documentation

 Rendering

-Your component should be flexible in dealing with all possible scenarios once rendered.
+Your component should have the flexibility to handle all possible scenarios once rendered.

-Be careful not to only think about its appearance when fully rendered.
+Be careful not to get hyperfocused on its appearance when fully rendered.
 It is important to consider all other possible statuses during the rendering process, such as:

 • Loading - When the component is already visible to users but not fully rendered due to data loading.

-• Error - When the component could not be rendered due to an error.
+• Error - When the component cannot be rendered due to an error.

-• Empty - When the component could not fetch data and therefore is rendered with empty content.
+• Empty - When the component cannot fetch data and is rendered with empty content.

-The Render Runtime is the VTEX app responsible for rendering the storefront.
-Check out the app documentation and get to know some valuable variables to your project.
+Render Runtime is the VTEX app that renders the storefront.
+Read the app documentation and get to know some valuable variables for your project.

-Also, be careful with the usage of browser variables, such as window and document, since they only exist in the browser context and may harm your component display when opting for server-side rendering.
+Also, be careful when using browser variables, such as window and document, since they only exist in the browser context and may affect your component display when opting for server-side rendering.

-Before implementing your component, check which variables are available on browser using the Render Runtime's canUseDom variable.
+Before implementing your component, check which variables are available on the browser using the Render Runtime canUseDom variable.

 Browser compatibility

-The VTEX IO platform automatically provides JavaScript polyfills responsible for implementing features on web browsers that are not able to.
+The VTEX IO platform automatically provides JavaScript polyfills for implementing features on web browsers that cannot do that.

-Although this practice ensures the good performance of your component in several user agents, you may work with NPM libraries that can not be implemented in old web browsers.
+Although this practice ensures the good performance of your component in several user agents, you may be working with NPM libraries that cannot be implemented in old web browsers.

-Check out which web browsers are more common among your audience and focus on them when developing your storefront component.
-Despite the fact that the Internet Explorer is falling into disuse, some stores are still IE11-oriented, for example.
+Check which web browsers are more common among your audience and focus on those when developing your storefront component.
+For example, some stores are still IE11-oriented, even though it is not as widely used anymore.

 Prop substitution

-The simplicity presented by boolean props, which toggle component behaviors between true and false, makes them well-employed in React projects.
+The simplicity of boolean props, with switch component behaviors true and false, makes them easy to use in React projects.

-However, they do not present great scalability considering that the component evolution may ask for a third (or more) behavior to be enabled.
+However, they do not offer great scalability when taking into account that the component evolution may require a third (or more) behavior to be enabled.

-Once the component is deployed, avoid managing its props (creating, removing, and/or updating them)!
-Managing props can be costly since it can directly impact the API's maintenance and therefore harm other developers working with it.
+Once the component is deployed, avoid modifying its props (creating, removing, and/or updating them).
+Modifying props can be costly because it can directly impact API maintenance and affect other developers working with it.

-With that in mind, replace boolean for enum props!
-The latter has a broader range, being more ready to keep up with your component's evolution and the several behaviors it may have.
+With that in mind, replace the boolean props with enum props.
+The latter has a broader range and is more adapted to keep up with the component evolution and the several behaviors it may have to handle.

 For example: